Version 1.4, October 2014

 Other information to be published under the IPS

-Clearly identify the types of optional information (including datasets) the agency will publish under s 8(4).
+Clearly identify the types of optional information (including datasets) the agency will publish under s 8(4) and the timeframes in which new or revised information will be published.

 Identify when the agency proposes to review their agency plan.